dushoff/phenHet/JR_NegBinom_Result.md

 - A **configuration model**:
 	- A algorithm to form static random network that
 		- First assigning **stabs**(aka half edges) to each vertices based on degree distribution.
-		- Then ==uniformly randomly== paring all existing stabs into edges until no stabs are remained.
+		- Then **uniformly randomly** paring all existing stabs into edges until no stabs are remained.
 		- Reject all graph/network that have multiple edges among any given pair of vertices.
 	- The successful graph are kept as a **realization**
 		- Not all degree sequence (as a random sample of degree distribution) are **realizable**.